ibm-cloud-docs/vmwaresolutions/conref.md

-Key Management Interoperability Protocol (KMIP™) for VMware® support for Key Protect will end on 16 July 2026, after which interoperability with the Key Protect service will no longer work.
+Key Management Interoperability Protocol (KMIP™) for VMware® offering support will end on 31 December 2026, after which the KMIP for VMware service will no longer work.
 Migrate to [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect).
 {: deprecated}
 {: #kmip-deprecated-note}

-The previous deprecation notice is applicable only to customers who are using the KMIP for VMware support for Key Protect.
-If you are using KMIP for VMware support for Hyper Protect Crypto Services (HPCS), the KMIP deprecation notice does not apply to you.
-The KMIP for VMware support for HPCS continues to work without any impact.
-{: important}
-{: #kmip-imp-note}